The Best Motorcycle Jackets You Can Buy [Updated Q2 2021]

 Made from a selection of top-quality textiles such as Duratex and Boomerang, the Dainese Super Speed is tough, secure, and close-fitting.
 On the inside, the jacket has a removable windproof insert and a sanitized lining.
 It’s a slim jacket, so it might not be the best option for larger riders, but there is a degree of adjustment that can be made at the waist, wrist, and neck.

 In terms of protection, the Dainese Super Speed Textile Jacket comes with composite protectors certified to EN 1621.1/97 standards and aluminum shoulder inserts.
 There are pockets for extra pads, including a back pocket for a G1 and G2 back protector, with a front pocket for chest pads.

 If you live in a warm climate, this is worth your money.
 However, if your summer doesn’t get that hot, you might find another more versatile jacket a better investment.

 Our choice for the top winter riding jacket would be the Firstgear Kathmandu.
 Named after the capital of Nepal, the Kathmandu jacket is designed with cold weather in mind.
 Built from a Hypertex waterproof outer shell, with 420 denier rip-stop nylon, this jacket is both durable and tough, but lightweight at the same time.

-Protection is provided by fully-adjustable D3O T5 CE armor for the shoulder and elbows—a more flexible material than standard CE foam—with an EVA back pad at the rear.
+Protection is provided by fully adjustable D3O T5 CE armor for the shoulder and elbows—a more flexible material than standard CE foam—with an EVA back pad at the rear.
 The armor is adjustable, but so is the rest of the jacket.
-Thanks for a series of straps, it’s possible for a real body-hugging fit, whatever your shape.
+Thanks to a series of straps, it’s possible for a real body-hugging fit, whatever your shape.